thiagojcb/DuneTriggerAlgs/README.md

  - The central time (peak time)
  - The first channel to be hit
  - The last channel to be hit
- - The list of APAs
+ - The list of APAs have a hit contributor in form of a bitset (APA fired are up bitset of the corresponding number)
  - The ADC integral
  - The ADC peak